adblockplus/wentral/README.md

 Install into a virtualenv.
 After the virtualenv is activated execute `python setup.py install`.
 Dependencies will be installed automatically.

+If you would like to have stable dependency versions that are (more or less) guaranteed to work, instead of the latests ones, you can run `pip install -r requirements.txt` before running the command from previous paragraph.

 ## Configuration

 This repository doesn't contain the weights file for the model.
 It can be